 Gum graft surgery: A surgeon takes tissue from another part of your mouth (like your palate) and covers any exposed tooth roots to prevent bone loss or decay and help sensitive teeth.

 Flap surgery: Your gums are lifted up so the surgeon can get at tartar deep underneath your gum line.
-Then she stitches your gum back in place so it’s tight around the tooth to help prevent more tartar from forming.
+Then they stitch your gum back in place so it’s tight around the tooth to help prevent more tartar from forming.

 Your dentist may also recommend antimicrobial mouthwash You swish this in your mouth as part of your daily brushing routine to help control bacteria.
 It’s available both by prescription and over-the-counter.